-The Enterprise Data Center Program (EDC) provides a technical program that encompasses the most essential disciplines of Systems Management, and other tools and techniques, to improve the effectiveness of professionals in SHARE's Member organizations who are accountable for all aspects of Data Center Management
+The Enterprise Data Center Program (EDC) provided a technical program that encompassed the most essential disciplines of Systems Management, and other tools and techniques, to improve the effectiveness of professionals in SHARE's Member organizations who are accountable for all aspects of Data Center Management.

 Communications Server (CS)

-- Provide the SHARE community with information and tutorial sessions on new and existing enterprise network products, functions and solutions
+- Provided the SHARE community with information and tutorial sessions on new and existing enterprise network products, functions and solutions

-- Exchange user experiences on key products and innovative networking solutions
+- Offered the ability for attendees to exchange user experiences on key products and innovative networking solutions

 Data Center Management (DCM)